“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Light-Touch Advisory

 This model suits companies that have a competent technical lead or engineering manager but lack senior technology representation at the leadership level.
-The fractional CTO attends board meetings, reviews architecture decisions, provides strategic guidance, and serves as a sounding board for the technical lead.
+The leader attends board meetings, reviews architecture decisions, provides strategic guidance, and serves as a sounding board for the technical lead.
 They are not managing the team day-to-day.

 At this level, you are buying judgement and experience more than execution.
-The fractional CTO's value comes from pattern recognition accumulated across dozens of previous engagements — knowing which architectural decisions will cause problems in eighteen months, which team structures fail at scale, and which vendor promises are realistic.
+The value comes from pattern recognition accumulated across dozens of previous engagements — knowing which architectural decisions will cause problems in eighteen months, which team structures fail at scale, and which vendor promises are realistic.

 Active Leadership

 This is the most common engagement model in the UK market.
-The fractional CTO is genuinely embedded in your organisation: attending standups, conducting one-to-ones with engineering leads, making architectural decisions, managing the engineering roadmap, and presenting to the board.
+The CTO is genuinely embedded in your organisation: attending standups, conducting one-to-ones with engineering leads, making architectural decisions, managing the engineering roadmap, and presenting to the board.
 They carry real operational accountability.

 Most of our engagements fall in this range.
 It represents the sweet spot between cost and impact — enough time to drive genuine change without the overhead of a full-time executive hire.